TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 Start by registering an :ref:`extension key <extension-key>`, which will be the unique identifier of your distribution.

-Next create the :ref:`Extension declaration file <extension-declaration>` as usual, except for the "category" property which must be set to **distribution**.
+Next create the :ref:`extension declaration file <extension-declaration>` as usual, except for the "category" property which must be set to **distribution**.